 Then, there is the fact that moving large data sets back and forth isn’t exactly the smartest thing to do.

 With big data lakes the applications are close to where the data resides.
 An interesting development in this sense is that you see the applications (or big data analytics) moving to the edge rather than to a storage repository to move even faster and take away the burden from networks, among others.
-This is the essence of fog computing, a more recent application of edge computing in the scope of data analytics in the connected factory context of Industry 4.0 and the Industrial Internet.
+This is the essence of edge computing in the scope of data analytics in the connected factory context of Industry 4.0 and the Industrial Internet.

 Data lakes and flexibility: grow and scale as you go